The ADA and Parking

 Parking lots are often a first point of contact for drivers when they are out and about in the community.
 The same is true for drivers with disabilities and their family and friends.
 Accessible parking spaces are required by the Americans with Disabilities Act (ADA) when parking is provided.
 Accessible parking also helps to create a good first impression that lets people know that their business and participation is welcome.

 The Northeast ADA Center receives many questions about accessible parking for places of public accommodation (i.e. public parking lots, retail stores, doctor’s offices, restaurants, and so on).
-We also get a lot of questions about parking at state and local government sites.
+We also get a lot of questions about parking at state and local government sites (public entities, Title III).
 These questions come from various points of view: people with disabilities, business owners, and more.
-This FAQ article summarizes the answers to common questions about accessible parking in New York State and New Jersey.
+This FAQ article summarizes the answers to common questions about accessible parking in New Jersey and New York State.

 Because the ADA (which is a federal civil rights law) and state regulations both apply to accessible parking, this FAQ addresses ADA requirements that apply nationwide, as well as specific requirements for and New York State and New Jersey.